JackDougherty/west-hartford-crashes/README.md

 To be clear, police may not have training or time to accurately distinguish between *serious* or *minor* or *possible* injuries.
 But our tool separates *fatal* and *serious* injuries apart from others, based on the best available data, because these most severe categories matter for Vision Zero transportation safety planning.

 ### Crash Location and Route Class
 Crash location is based on the GPS coordinates (or similar) reported by the police.
-When downloading data from UConn Crash Data Repo by Crash Location = Town, we found a percentage of locations were geocoded outside of the town boundaries and therefore are not reliable:
+When downloading data from UConn Crash Data Repo by Crash Location = Town, we found a small percentage of locations were geocoded outside of the town boundaries and therefore are not reliable.

-**INSERT Hartford and West Hartford percents**

 Along with Crash Location, the UConn Crash Data Repo lists these Route Class categories:
 - 0 = Unknown